zed-alpha/shadow-gadgets/README.md

 ## Notes

++ If you only need this fix for a simple static setup or two – e.g., a basic `CardView` – you might prefer to put something together from the core techniques demonstrated in [this Stack Overflow answer](https://stackoverflow.com/a/70076301).
+The main benefits of this library are its additional features on top of those methods, like its automatic handling of target state and animations.
+If that core solution is sufficient, you probably don't want the overhead here.

 + Colored shadows are supported on Pie and above, technically.
 They absolutely do work for Q+, but I cannot get colored shadows to work _at all_ on Pie itself, with or without this library involved.
 The documentation indicates that they should work, and all of the relevant methods and attributes were introduced with that version, but none of the emulators I've tested on show anything but black shadows.
 The code is in place here for Pie, though, if it's somehow functional for other installations.
 The demo app has a page for colors which would be a quick and easy test for that.